Dave Mustaine: Relationship with Metallica

-Originally stemming his firing from Metallica in April 1983, Mustaine frequently expressed feelings of hostility towards his former bandmates, particularly Kirk Hammett who had replaced him.
+Mustaine frequently expressed feelings of hostility towards his former bandmates, particularly his replacement, Kirk Hammett, stemming from his firing from Metallica in April 1983.
 Following Megadeth's rise to fame in the mid-1980s, Mustaine made inflammatory statements about Metallica and Hammett.
 Metallica drummer Lars Ulrich, however, developed admiration for Mustaine's compositions, praising his work during a 1985 MTV interview.
 Ulrich later expressed further praise for Megadeth following the release of Peace Sells...
 But Who's Buying? in 1986.
-Despite this, Mustaine continued to attack Metallica in several interviews, including a drunken rant during a show in Oakland, California on March 10, 1988, in which he directed insults at Metallica's replacement bassist Jason Newsted whilst Ulrich and frontman James Hetfield watched the performance from backstage.
+Ulrich and then-bassist Cliff Burton were occasionally spotted at numerous Megadeth shows from 1985 to 1986.
+Shortly after Burton's death in September 1986, his parents, Ray and Jan Burton, attended a Megadeth concert at The Stone in San Francisco on December 9, 1986, in which Mustaine performed In My Darkest Hour for the first time in tribute to Burton.

-Tensions between Mustaine and Ulrich appeared to have subsided shortly thereafter, as the two were photographed together with several members of Guns N' Roses at that year's Monsters of Rock festival in Castle Donington.
+Tensions appeared to have begun fading between Mustaine and Metallica during the late 1980s with the exception of an infamous incident in which Mustaine launched into an intoxicated rant during a Megadeth show in Oakland, California, on March 10, 1988, in which he directed insults at Metallica's replacement bassist Jason Newsted whilst Ulrich and frontman James Hetfield watched the performance from backstage.
+Tensions between Mustaine and Ulrich were confirmed to have subsided shortly thereafter, as Ulrich appeared onstage with Megadeth and several members of Guns N' Roses at that year's Monsters of Rock festival in Castle Donington.
 During a 1991 interview; Ulrich said that he and Mustaine had reconciled and had built a friendlier relationship despite their previous hostility.
 Kirk Hammett said that Mustaine had approached him before a concert in 1989 and apologized for his previous comments.
 Mustaine's relationship with Metallica continued to improve over the following years, and the two bands performed together on multiple European tour dates in June 1993.
 In September 2001, Ulrich invited Mustaine to conduct an interview for Metallica's Some Kind of Monster documentary.
 Mustaine emotionally described his struggles with both his substance abuse history and comparing his own career to that of Metallica's.
 Metallica reiterated their reconciliation with Mustaine in 2010 prior to their announcement of the Big Four tour alongside Anthrax and Slayer.
-Metallica invited Mustaine to perform as a part of their 30th anniversary shows on December 7, 2011, in which they sought to reunite all previous members of the band dating back to their founding.
+Metallica invited Mustaine to perform as a part of their 30th anniversary shows on December 10, 2011, in which they sought to reunite all previous members of the band dating back to their founding.